 For More Information

-The Xerces Society has a fact sheet that summarizes how the 2008 Farm Bill benefits pollinators, as well as a 16-page primer titled Using Farm Bill Programs for Pollinator Conservation.
+The Xerces Society has a 14-page primer titled Using Farm Bill Programs for Pollinator Conservation.
 We encourage you to check out these resources to learn more about how the NRCS and FSA can help you conserve pollinators on your land.